ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 The moderation team may come across or be notified of content or conduct violating the Code of Conduct.
 In some situations, this may lead to the moderation team deleting the message (or messages) that violate the CoC.
 Messages most likely to be deleted are commercial solicitations, disrespectful messages to other members, or links to disturbing or distressing content without appropriate measures to warn of or hide the content (including image uploads and unfurls).

 Ideally, another Discord member notices this content and contacts the original poster, who then modifies or deletes the message so that it is no longer problematic.
-In this case, no further Administrator action is required.
+In this case, no further moderation team action is required.
 Suppose action is desired due to lack of response or any other reason.
 In that case, the moderation team will notify the original poster of the violation and the need to reword or remove the problematic message.
-The moderation team will also specify a time after which Administrator action will be taken to delete the content if it is not addressed.
+The moderation team will also specify a time after which moderation action will be taken to delete the content if it is not addressed.
 This time may be as little as a few minutes or as much as 24 hours.

 The determination of how much time is allowed is up to the moderation team, but the following context will be used to help determine the time before the moderation team’s action: